buddhist-uni/buddhist-uni.github.io/_tags/indian.md

 footer_info: <a href="https://commons.wikimedia.org/wiki/File:N-BR-39_Ashokan_Pillar_Vaishali_(13).jpg">Amaan Imam</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>
 ---

-The shared history of the Buddhist traditions, from the Buddha's *parinirvāṇa* until the spread of Buddhism out of India.
+The shared history of the Buddhist traditions, from the Buddha's *parinirvāṇa* until the rise of the Mahāyāna.
 For India at the time of the Buddha, see [Buddha's India](/tags/setting).